 Messed-up personalisation – It’s always worth sending a test copy of the email to make sure you avoid these personalisation gaffes! – MailerLite

 However, you should also consider the customer’s perspective and be sceptical about estimating the results.

 Think about whether your newsletter sounds persuasive and will it push your customers to take the next step.

 Moreover, be open about editing and revising your emails, as that will only make them sound better.

 When it comes to email marketing mistakes, even a seasoned B2B marketing agency could forget or miss out on certain things.

 But as it’s said, it’s not the one who commits no mistakes that emerge victoriously, but the one who commits them significantly less!

 The best advice we can give is to try new things, measure your open rate success and do more of what works. – Outbound Engine

-However, now that you’re aware of some of the top email marketing mistakes, you could try not to commit them again or at least fix them beforehand.
+However, now that you’re aware of some top email marketing mistakes, you could try not to commit them again or at least fix them beforehand.